Table of Contents

 - Environmental Sensors: Sensors track temperature, humidity, and air quality to maintain ideal conditions for equipment.

 Redundancy and Backup

-- Redundant Components: Data centers incorporate redundancy in critical components like power supplies, networking, and cooling to minimize the risk of downtime.
+- Redundant Components: Data centres incorporate redundancy in critical components like power supplies, networking, and cooling to minimise the risk of downtime.

 - Data Backup and Disaster Recovery: Data is regularly backed up and stored offsite to ensure recovery in case of data loss or catastrophic events.

-The design and operation of today’s data centers are crucial for ensuring the uninterrupted flow of information and services in today’s interconnected world.
-The critical components of a data center include:
+The design and operation of today’s data centres are crucial for ensuring the uninterrupted flow of information and services in today’s interconnected world.
+The critical components of a data centre include: